 You should always document how you have searched each database, what keywords or index terms were used, the date on which the search was performed, how many results you retrieved, and if you use RefWorks to deduplicate results record how many were removed as duplicates and the final number of discrete studies you subjected to your first sift through of study selection.
 Here is an example of how to document a literature search on an Excel spreadsheet, this example records a search of the hematology literature for articles about sickle cell disease.
 Here is another example of how to document a literature search, this time on one page of a Word document, this example records a search of the medical literature for a poster on Emergency Department throughput.
 The numbers recorded can then be used to populate the PRISMA flow diagram summarizing the literature search.

-In the final report add as an appendix the full electronic search strategy for one database e.g. MEDLINE with MeSH terms, keywords & limits
+In the final report add as an appendix the full electronic search strategy for each database searched for the literature review e.g. MEDLINE with MeSH terms, keywords & limits

 In the final report in the methods section: